zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 https://gist.github.com/frinyvonnick/0d883ce1bb07a5494318ec11c2152e92

-These reasons are sufficient to start finding out some tool that help focusing on what really matters.
-The meaning of your code.
+These reasons are sufficient to start finding out some tool that help focusing on what really matters, the meaning of your code.
+That's why we created [immutadot](https://immutadot.zenika.com/), to help us keep javascript codebase readable and maintenable.
+[Give it a try]Feel free to make(https://npm.runkit.com/immutadot).

-In a further part we will see how [immutadot](https://immutadot.zenika.com) allows us to address all of those problems.